KhronosGroup/glTF/extensions/2.0/Khronos/KHR_animation_pointer/README.md

 |`"/materials/{}/emissiveFactor"`                      |`"VEC3"`     |`5126`&nbsp;(FLOAT)|The emissive color of the material                            |
 |`"/materials/{}/normalTexture/scale"`                 |`"SCALAR"`   |`5126`&nbsp;(FLOAT)|Multiplier applied to each normal vector of the normal texture|
 |`"/materials/{}/occlusionTexture/strength"`           |`"SCALAR"`   |`5126`&nbsp;(FLOAT)|Multiplier controlling the amount of occlusion applied        |

+It is valid, to set the `pointer` to a property, which is not stored in the glTF.
+This is the case, when the default value is omitted.
+However, the parent object and/or extension ***must** exist.

 ##### `extras`